Costa Rica Center

 The population of Costa Rica is roughly 4 million, about 90% of which are a mix of Spanish and Indigenous - or Mestizo.
 There is also a Black population of Jamaican descent, as well as about 3,000 indigenous people living on land set aside by the government.
 There are now as many North American retirees here as there are indigenous people, and in recent years Costa Rica has become a haven for political and economic refugees from other Latin American countries.

 In addition to the hospitable climate, students find that Ticos, as the local people are known, the Center’s faculty and staff, and the homestay families are equally as warm.
 At the Costa Rica Center, students have the opportunity to live among and study the interweaving factors that make up the reality that is Central America today.
 Costa Rica is an ideal location as a departure point for the rest of the region since it comprises so many of the characteristics common to other Latin American countries.

-The LIU Global Costa Rica Center is located in the Northeastern part of Heredia City, across the street from the National University.
+The LIU Global Costa Rica Center is located in Heredia City, a block and a half away from the Central Park.
 Heredia, named after a Spanish Captain in 1763, is 10 miles North of San José, Costa Rica’s capital city.

 The Center’s facilities include an administrative area, computer room, a small library, kitchen and dining room, a garden, a hall for community meetings, and rooms for seminars, Spanish language courses and academic advising.